craftwar/obs-studio/craftwar.obs_updater/ReadMe.txt

 "extract OBS.cmd" extract OBS (no download, extract only. use when extract error happens) "no gc.cmd" update OBS except game capture
-"update updater.cmd" to update updater (including doc, change to auto update updater now) "update OBS -Dev.cmd" update OBS Dev (don't use if you are not pro. test only, not always lastest/stable)
+"update updater.cmd" to update updater (including doc, change to auto update updater now) "update and run OBS-AMD.cmd" for AMD CPU, higher performance (lower performance to Intel CPU, use "update and run OBS-INTEL.cmd")
+"update OBS -Dev.cmd" update OBS Dev (don't use if you are not pro. test only, not always lastest/stable)